The eyes are regarded as the most crucial sensory organ, as we receive up to 80 percent of all impressions through our vision.

 Our sense of sight accounts for the majority of the information we gather from all five senses combined.

-The movements we make, the tasks we accomplish, and our personal interactions all depend on vision in some way.
 Even our sleep patterns are influenced by the light we encounter during the day, making it crucial to maintain healthy eyes.

 While eyesight deterioration is a natural aspect of aging and typically isn’t a cause for concern, one of the key symptoms can be the presence of eye floaters.